What is the definition of a tree that should be protected and how to find out

 Preservation orders

-How do I know when a tree is in danger?
+How can I tell whether a tree is safe?

 TPO search